• Skip to primary navigation

 The best cuts of beef for braising or stewing are cuts that are from hard-working muscle groups because they usually have more marbling.
 These cuts are traditionally known to be tougher, but they become extremely tender cuts of beef when cooked low and slow.

-Broiling is upside-down grilling indoors.
-Broiling is a high-temperature beef cooking technique where beef is cooked ABOVE the beef.
-Broiling beef is great because it takes minimum time, it’s easy to do with any oven, and it results in great flavor.
+Broiling is essentially upside-down grilling indoors.
+It is a high-temperature beef cooking technique where beef is cooked ABOVE the beef.
+Broiling beef is great because it takes minimal time, it’s easy to do with any oven, and it results in great flavor.

 When you broil steak, set your oven for broil and preheat for about 10 minutes.
 Your oven should be hot before you start cooking the meat.
 The length of time to broil beef will vary based on the cut’s thickness, similar to when cooking on a grill.
 For a ¾-inch steak, it will take about 10 minutes to broil it to medium doneness.